codysmith-data/SPO-radiation-analysis/README.md

 **pip install plotly**

-From this GitHub project, dowload a .zip of each file.
+From this GitHub project, dowload the .zip of the files.
 Then extract to your folder of choice.

 Once setup is complete, open main.py in Anaconda.